Composting vs Sealing Toilets: Which One Is Right for You?

 Best for:

-• Full-time vanlifers or tiny homers
+• Full-time van lifers or tiny homers

 • Eco-conscious users

-Those okay with a bit of hands-on waste management
+• Those okay with a bit of hands-on waste management

 Pros:

-• Least frequent emptying of Solids
+• Less frequent emptying of solids

 • Lower ongoing cost